dankozitza/mc/README.md

-   build      - Calls vfnmkmc [arguments] (if needed) then calls make. cnt        - Counts the number of lines in each of the source files. env        - Displays the variables read from vfnmkmc.conf. makefile   - Creates a make file by calling vfnmkmc [arguments]. mkreadme   - Make a README.md file from ./program [arguments]. rebuild    - Calls make clean, vfnmkmc [arguments] (if needed), then make. run        - Calls vfnmkmc (if needed), make, then ./program [arguments].
+   build      - Calls vfnmkmc [arguments] (if needed) then calls make. cnt        - Counts the number of lines in each of the source files. env        - Displays the variables read from vfnmkmc.conf. makefile   - Creates a Makefile by calling vfnmkmc [arguments]. mkreadme   - Make a README.md file from ./program [arguments]. rebuild    - Calls make clean, vfnmkmc [arguments] (if needed), then make. run        - Calls vfnmkmc (if needed), make, then ./program [arguments].